Primergy: ServerView Suite

 ServerView Suite is the administration software which is used to manage Fujitsu's PRIMERGY and PRIMEQUEST servers or to integrate these servers in enterprise management solutions like Microsoft System Center, VMware vSphere and Nagios Core.
 To monitor other vendors' systems in ServerView their Management Information Base (MIB) can be integrated.

 PRIMEQUEST - differentiation

 PRIMEQUEST is the brand-name for business and mission-critical servers.
 FUJITSU Server PRIMEQUEST is also an x86 architecture designed server, but with extended RAS-features.

 PRIMEFLEX

-FUJITSU Integrated System PRIMEFLEX is Fujitsu's brand name for solutions, addressing different markets, segments and customers.
-Many of the PRIMEFLEX solutions incorporate PRIMERGY server systems.
 PRIMEFLEX is a combination of hardware, software and service that are "pre-defined, pre-integrated and pre-tested".